 The shopper experience changed measurably:

-• Less price sensitivity: Using state of the art mobile eye tracking analysis the results revealed that the test group spent less time paying attention to price tags in the categories studied.
-Greater attention was paid to products instead - looking at them, touching them and putting them in the basket.
+- Less price sensitivity: Using state of the art mobile eye-tracking analysis the results revealed that the test group spent less time paying attention to price tags in the categories studied.
+Greater attention was paid to products instead - looking at them, touching them, and putting them in the basket

-• Purchases: When products were held by the test group, higher priced items were held more without the normal price resistance and there was a directionally higher purchase rate for the packages that were held.
+- Purchases: When products were held by the test group, higher-priced items were held more without the normal price resistance and there was a directionally higher purchase rate for the packages that were held

 - More thorough shopping: Test cell shoppers were less constrained.
-They examined more aisles and considered more products.
+They examined more aisles and considered more products

-• Bigger baskets: Basket size, in both spend and item count, increased directionally.
+- Bigger baskets: Basket size, in both spend and item count, increased directionally

 The consistent pattern of results across multiple System 1 and 2 measures suggests that shoppers’ moods can be effectively improved and that an elevated mood has a measurable impact on shopper behavior.
 With substantive changes in emotional engagement, as demonstrated by elevated heart rate and GSR, we also established what appeared to be less inhibited shopping behavior in the form of examining more products, shopping more aisles, touching more products, buying a higher rate of touched products, paying less attention to price and, directionally within the confines of this study, buying more.
-This study invites an entire new perspective on how to maximize brand impact in-store.
+This study invites an entirely new perspective on how to maximize brand impact in-store.
 If marketers can elevate shopper moods and the change in mood has positive repercussions for overall shopper engagement, enjoyment and purchasing, there will be new potential pathways to purchase.
 Imagine custom mood elevation programs using everything from special offers, video and arresting visuals, to sensory experiences such as fragrance, sound and music, all tied to category, brand or use occasion.
 This is likely to have a positive effect on brand preference in context of the experience and overall purchase rates.
 Moreover the study suggests that when we are in a

 good mood, we are less guarded about price.